WORKING WITH ENTITIES IN YOUR COLLECTION

 To create a new entity:

-Step 2: At the bottom of the screen, click on the Create Entity button.
+Step 2: At the bottom of the screen, click on the Create entity button.

 Step 3: Select which template to use from the list, give the entity a name and fill in any of the properties that you want to include.
 (You may always come back to add, edit or delete this information later.)